open/close all folders

 - Ambiguously Brown

-- Anti-Villain (Type I) - Perhaps not the first original character to exhibit these traits, but one of the more prominent ones, especially in this arc.
+- Anti-Villain (The Noble Variety): Perhaps not the first original character to exhibit these traits, but one of the more prominent ones, especially in this arc.
 A Worthy Opponent, through and through.
 See Noble Demon below.

 - But Not Too Black